LilaGuill/react-todo-list-api/README.md

 **Architecture SCRUD**

-- Search task
+- Search task : search in mongoDB database
-- Create task : save task in mongoDB database.
+- Create task : save task in mongoDB database
-- Read : get task from MongoDB
+- Read : get task from mongoDB database
-- Update task : update the status isChecked of the task to false or true
+- Update task : update in mongoDB database the status isChecked of the task to false or true
-- Remove task : delete task from database
+- Remove task : delete task from mongoDB database

 ## Running the project